Robbiekruszynski/beep-boop/README.md

 ## Description
 * User inputs number:
 example 5 =
 read back 0,1,2,3,4,5
 * Numbers that contain a 1: all digits are replaced (all digits) with "Beep!" example 5 = read back 0,Beep!,2,3,4,5
 * Numbers that contain a 2: all digits are replaced (all digits) with "Boop!" example 5 = read back 0,Beep!,Boop!,3,4,5
 * Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
 I'm afraid I can't do that."
 * example 5 =
 read back 0,Beep!,Boop!,"I'm sorry, Dave.
 I'm afraid I can't do that.",4,5
 * Numbers that are divisible by 5: are replaced with inputted name along with ", I like your style!"" example 5 = read back 0,Beep!,Boop!,"I'm sorry, Dave.
 I'm afraid I can't do that.",4,"Robbie, I like your style!""

 ## Setup/Installation Requirements

 * Open your preferred browser
-* to view live project please visit: https://robbiekruszynski.github.io/beep-boop/
+* to view live project please visit:
-* copy / paste https://github.com/Robbiekruszynski/beep-boop sure you're in your Desktop directory
+* copy / paste https://github.com/Robbiekruszynski/beep-boop be sure you're in your Desktop directory
 * clone or download https://github.com/Robbiekruszynski/beep-boop.git your Desktop
-* Open the week-2-project folder and run index.html with your selected browser
+* Open the beep-boop folder and run index.html with your selected browser
-* Take the survey to few results
-* PLEASE refresh the page if taking multiple times.
+* Explore Beep-Boop!
 * For those whom wish to alter or view the code please use your preferred text editor
 * Load up the index.html along with the styles.css and scripts.js
 * BE SURE to have BOOTSTRAP 3.3.7 and JQuery 3.3.1